-You, and the other people involved in your case, can dispute and also appeal against this new decision.
+You, and the other people involved in your case, can appeal against this new decision.
 If you want to do so, you must appeal within one month of the date of the letter that tells you about the new decision.

 Decisions that can't be appealed against

 Parents cannot appeal against administrative decisions about collecting and enforcing child maintenance payments.
 For example, a paying parent can’t appeal against a decision to use a compulsory deduction from earnings order to collect unpaid child maintenance.
 However, they may be able to go to court to challenge such decisions.